DorianDepriester/Elasticipy/docs/source/Tutorials/Tutorial_StressStrain.rst

     >>> eps_rotated = eps.matmul(rotations)

-The ``matmul()`` just works like the matrix product, thus increasing the dimensionality of the array.
+The ``matmul()`` operator just works like the matrix product, thus increasing the dimensionality of the array.
 Here, we thus get an array of shape (10, 1000).

     >>> print(eps_rotated.shape)